-Statement of Direction topics that were subject to Planning Commission review

-11. Retaining Walls.
-SOD - Allow HBC to determine appropriate guard rail height between 36" and 42".
+- 10. Retaining Walls.
+SOD Allow HBC to determine appropriate guard rail height between 36" and 42".
 The International Residential Code (IRC) requires a 36" tall guard rail adjoining walkways that have a fall potential of 30" or more.
-However, many applicants request a 42" guard rail due to safety concerns and ergonomics (e.g. that a 42" rail is easier to grasp than a

-36" guard rail).
-Language was added to the code to identify that the guardrail shall be the minimum height per building code and a maximum height of 42", as determined by the Hillside Building Committee.
-Please reference page 37 of the draft ordinance regarding this amendment.

-12. Driveway Disturbance Credit.
-SOD - The disturbance credit for decorative driveways that service new homes and remodeled homes should be further researched to develop standards and credits for driveways that serve new homes and remodeled homes.
-The current code has different standards for driveways that serve new homes and driveways that serve remodeled homes.
+However, many applicants request a 42" guard rail due to safety concerns and ergonomics (e.g. that a 42" rail is easier to grasp than a 36" guard rail).
+Language was added to the Code to identify that the guardrail shall be the minimum height per building code and a maximum height of 42", as determined by the Hillside Building Committee.
+Please reference page 37 of the track change version of the draft ordinance regarding this amendment. - 11.
+Driveway Disturbance Credit.
+SOD The disturbance credit for decorative driveways that service new homes and remodeled homes should be further researched to develop standards and credits for driveways that serve new homes and remodeled homes.
+The current Code has different standards for driveways that serve new homes and driveways that serve remodeled homes.
 Decorative driveways that serve new homes receive a partial credit toward their disturbed area calculation.
 However, decorative driveways that serve remodeled homes do not count as disturbed area.
-There is concern that the current code encourages and allows for excessively large driveways on remodeled homes since the decorative drives do not count as disturbed area.
+There is concern that the current Code encourages and allows for excessively large driveways and auto courts on remodeled homes because the decorative drives do not count as disturbed area.
+For instance, when an applicant remodels a house, there is no limit on the amount of decorative driveway and auto court that can be constructed (other than a maximum driveway slope of 30% and minimum driveway width of 12').
+In theory, an applicant can enlarge the driveway and auto court with each remodel of the house without limit.
+There was also concern that the partial driveway credit for new homes also encouraged larger driveways, which may create more scaring to the hillside.

-The draft code language changes the amount of credit given for new driveways and addresses the concern in which the current code may encourage excessively large driveways associated with remodeled homes.
+The draft Code language changes the amount of credit given for new driveways and addresses the concern in which the current Code may encourage excessively large driveways and auto courts.
 For new homes, decorative driveways will receive partial disturbance credit provided the driveway is located within 18" from natural grade.
-For remodeled homes, existing driveways that are resurfaced or reconstructed with decorative materials receive 100% disturbance credit.
+For remodeled homes, existing driveways that are surfaced or reconstructed with decorative materials receive 100% disturbance credit.
 Any new portions of the driveway that extend beyond the existing driveway layout will receive a partial disturbance credit (provided the new portion of driveway is located within 18" from natural grade).
-A table was added to the code summarizing the disturbance credits.
-Please reference pages 8, 33, and 34 of the draft ordinance regarding this amendment.
+A table was added to the Code summarizing the disturbance credits.
+Please reference pages 33 and 34 of the track change version of the draft ordinance regarding this amendment and Exhibit I.